 - Making DEI guidelines and documents easily accessible to employees

-Beyond aspects such as age, race, and gender, companies may also consider flexible work options and customized benefits as part of their diversity initiatives and ensure they are taking an equitable approach to give all workers a fair chance of doing their best work.
-Using AI and inclusive technologies may help companies weed out bias so that you won't miss out on great talent.
+Beyond aspects such as age, race, and gender, companies may also consider flexible work options and customized benefits as part of their diversity initiatives and ensure they take an equitable approach to give all workers a fair chance of doing their best work.
+Using AI and inclusive technologies may help you weed out bias so you won't miss great talent.

-When you're competing for talent in a tough employment market like the one we are in today, you can try pivoting your approach and consider what skills are needed to align with your culture and employer brand, rather than just focusing on the specific job that needs to be filled.
-For instance, soft skills, such as problem-solving, collaboration, and leadership, can be more challenging skills to hire for than hard skills like accounting, technical support, or cashier processes.
+Our first hiring trend is the importance of hiring for soft skills.
+For instance, soft skills such as problem-solving, collaboration, and leadership can be more challenging skills to hire for than hard skills that could be learned like technical support, or cashier processes.
 A candidate's soft skills can significantly influence their ability to fit in with your culture.
-Explore recruiting for soft skills you might want to bring into your organization, knowing you may be able to train a candidate on some of the hard skills required to execute on the job, such as learning your administrative processes and technology platforms.
+Identify some soft skills you want to bring into your organization, knowing you may be able to train a candidate in some of the hard skills required to execute on the job, such as learning your administrative processes and technology platforms.

 Providing ongoing opportunities for career development is one of the best benefits your organization can offer employees.
 It shows your commitment to their career well-being.
 Today's employees seek opportunities to develop skills that have marketable value both within the future of your business and outside of your employment.
 Help employees know what future skills are needed for success and provide opportunities to develop their skills sets and career paths to demonstrate you are invested in their growth and development.
 This will also help you stay abreast of current and impending recruitment and hiring needs to inform your talent acquisition strategy.

 As a result, the hiring of remote workers continues to place importance on digital hiring trends.
-Use modern recruiting techniques such as video interviewing and scanning social media channels for the latest hiring practices that aren't limited by geographic proximity.
+Use modern recruiting techniques such as video interviewing, scanning social media channels, and other hiring practices that aren't limited by geographic proximity.